JeremyWurbs/transformers/README.md

 [visualizer training demo](./scripts/training_visualizer.py) for a more advanced usage.

-Also note, to determine the available layer names, which you may pass into the Visualizer to track intermediate values for you, you can print the names for all the modules in your model with the following.
+Also note, to determine the available layers that can be tracked, you can print the names for all the modules in your model with the following:

 ```python
 from oak.transformers import VisionTransformer